medic/cht-conf/README.md

 # TODO

-* add PNGout as somehow part of the form conversion step.
+* add compress-pngs, compress-svgs as somehow part of the form conversion step.
 But make sure it's cleanly separated from XML processing step
-* add similar for SVGs

 ## Wishlist